- General Information for All Applicants

 - three letters of recommendation, preferably from faculty members who are familiar with your work

 - official transcripts from each college or university attended; if from a foreign university the transcript must be accompanied by an English translation.

 - TOEFL, MELAB, or IELTS examination scores, for certain international applicants (see IV.3).
 In addition, all international applicants must submit a certified statement indicating that financial resources are available to defray the cost of graduate education (ordinarily, the awarding of a GTAship is sufficient to meet the requirements of this statement).

-For full consideration for admission to the 2019-2020 academic year, all materials must be received by December 1, 2018 for domestic students and November 30, 2018 for international students.
-Late submissions within a month of the deadline may be considered, but applicants must contact Prof. Campos-Astorkiza to inform her of the late application.
+For full consideration for admission to the 2020-2021 academic year, all materials must be received by December 6, 2019.
+Late submissions may be considered, but applicants must contact Prof. Campos-Astorkiza to inform her of the late application.

 The Graduate School Handbook: Section 2 (Admission) contains important additional information on admission requirements.
 See, in particular, these paragraphs:

 2.5 Admission Decision Procedures

 NOTE: When a student is accepted into a graduate program and defers acceptance and/or a Fellowship or GTAship for the year of offer, s/he will be in competition with a new pool of applicants or potential GTAs when considering reinstatement.
 Likewise, graduate students who take a leave of absence for 2 or more semesters may be asked to reapply to the program.